 The result?

 They end up struggling A LOT longer than they would otherwise if they just embraced the “slow” methods.
-In fact, I argue that the “slow” methods are actually the fastest and cheapest in existance.
+In fact, I argue that the “slow” methods are actually the fastest and cheapest in existence.
 This is because relatively few people go after them.

 One such method is blogging.